Zach-Attach/ml-agents/docs/Python-Gym-API.md

-A common way in which machine learning researchers interact with simulation environments is via a wrapper provided by the Faram Foundation called `gymnasium` (often referred to as gym).
-For more information on the gym interface, see [here](https://github.com/openai/gym).
+A common way in which machine learning researchers interact with simulation environments is via a wrapper provided by the Faram Foundation called `gymnasium` (formally known as gym).
+For more information on the gym interface, see [here](https://github.com/Farama-Foundation/Gymnasium).

 We provide a gym wrapper and instructions for using it with existing machine learning algorithms which utilize gym.
 Our wrapper provides interfaces on top of